 Give it a go and see what you think.
 I’d love to hear your views!

 Below, you can find some more guides and resources you may find useful:

 - Or head here to find a list of 200+ fantasy magazines and journals to submit stories too

 - And head here to learn more about plotting

 - A look at various elements of fiction

-Thank you for checking out this guide to plotting character arcs.
+Thank you for checking out this guide to character plotting.

 Thank you for reading.
 If you enjoyed this post, why not stay in touch?
-Subscribers receive a bunch of nifty giftys, including a free ebook on the craft of writing, lists of fantasy publishers, lists of fantasy book reviewers, and two free short stories.
+Everyone who joins the community receives a bunch of nifty gifts, including a free ebook on the craft of writing, lists of fantasy publishers, lists of fantasy book reviewers, and two free short stories.
 All you have to do is complete the form below!